Participatory Budgeting Victoria

 Projects or investments identified within the participatory process, cannot cancel or delay projects already planned or underway, and the City would require that construction or commencement of the participatory project(s) occur within 12 months of the funding decision.

-Help Make it Happen (vote on which community project you want to see receive the funding) February – March (TBD by community)
+- Help Make it Happen (Vote on which community project you want to see receive the funding)

 Report to Council - November 25, 2015: [PDF - 113 KB]